nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2021-07-11-systemverilog-oop-polymorphism.md

 * Simply understand as *Generic Programming*.
 Systemverilog supports this as *Parameterized classes*.
 1. Subtype polymorphism:
 * The most well known kind of polymorphism in Sytemverilog.
 This whole post including the variable type explanation and the example above are actually to explain this type.
-However, in Systemverilog, to achieve polymorphism, we must define methods as `virtual`.
+However, in Systemverilog, to achieve this kind of polymorphism, we must define methods as `virtual`.

 ### Virtual vs non-virtual methods
 Let try the code example below: